SharkMonkeyApps/WonderCalc/README.md

 # WonderCalc

-A calculator that is wondrous
+A wonderful calculator for iOS.

-This iOS app is built in SwiftUI and uses Combine.
-It has a standard calculator with copy and paste buttons, does unit conversions, and calculates payment and interest for loans.
+WonderCalc is and easy to use calculator for iOS.
+It features cut, copy and paste functionality, unit conversion, and a loan calculator.
+It supports both light mode and dark mode.
+It is built in SwiftUI with Combine, and uses Xcode Cloud for CI.
+It is available on the [App Store](https://appstoreconnect.apple.com/apps/6444459924/appstore/ios/version/deliverable)

 ## Setup